seriousgamer42/WiFi-Monitor/README.md

 You can modify these variables in the script to adjust its behavior:

-- `maxlen=100` in `deque` initialization: Change the number of stored disconnection events
 - `time.sleep(10)` in main loop: Adjust the connection check frequency
 - `time.sleep(5)` in `toggle_wifi()`: Modify the wait time after disabling WiFi
 - `consecutive_failures >= 2`: Change the number of failed checks before reset